 Dormancy poses challenges in cereal production, whether it is characterized by a brief duration or prolonged persistence.
 In fact, cereal varieties that do not exhibit sufficient dormancy at the time of harvest may suffer from damage due to pre-harvest sprouting, while excessive dormancy can hinder activities that depend on rapid germination, like malting or achieving uniform crop emergence (Rodriguez et al., 2015).
 The post-harvest dormancy in kodo millet was observed through our preliminary studies.
-But systematic and organized experimental studies on the dormancy pattern of kodo millet is lacking.
+But systematic and organized experimental studies on the dormancy pattern of kodo millet are lacking.
 This necessitates the research to take on breaking dormancy in kodo millet seeds.
-Therefore, a research experiment has been undertaken on studying the dormancy pattern in kodo millet from post flowering stages till six months after harvesting.
+Therefore, a research experiment has been undertaken on studying the dormancy pattern in kodo millet from post-flowering stages till six months after harvesting.
 Burton (1969) stated that the seeds of many pearl millet varieties, Pennisetum typholdes (Burm.)
 Stapf and C.E.
 Hubb., exhibit partial dormancy for a few weeks following harvest.
-Investigations into kodo millet by Kothai and Roobavathi (2021) revealed that seed germination was significantly inhibited by seed priming with gibberellic acid (GA3) as compared to control but notably promoted significant seedling elongation across all tested concentrations.
-Broadening the scope, Collectively, these studies underscore the critical importance of understanding physiological maturity for optimizing harvest practices to ensure superior seed quality and highlight diverse and effective strategies, encompassing chemical treatments and hormonal applications, to overcome post-harvest dormancy and enhance germination and vigor across different millet species and related crops.
+Investigations into kodo millet by Kothai and Roobavathi (2021) revealed that seed germination was significantly inhibited by seed priming with gibberellic acid (GA3) as compared to the control, but notably promoted significant seedling elongation across all tested concentrations.
+Broadening the scope, collectively, these studies underscore the critical importance of understanding physiological maturity for optimizing harvest practices to ensure superior seed quality and highlight diverse and effective strategies, encompassing chemical treatments and hormonal applications, to overcome post-harvest dormancy and enhance germination and vigor across different millet species and related crops.

 MATERIAL AND METHODS

-Seed dormancy pattern and dormancy breaking studies on 10 kodo millet varieties (JK9-1, CKMV-3, JK137, RK390-25, JK 155, ATL-1, ATL-2, TNAU-86, JK65 and JK364)were carried out at Seed Technology Research Unit, Department of Plant Breeding and Genetics, College of Agriculture, Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur, Madhya Pradesh during 2024-2025.
+Seed dormancy pattern and dormancy breaking studies on 10 kodo millet varieties (JK9-1, CKMV-3, JK137, RK390-25, JK 155, ATL-1, ATL-2, TNAU-86, JK65 and JK364) were carried out at the Seed Technology Research Unit, Department of Plant Breeding and Genetics, College of Agriculture, Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur, Madhya Pradesh during 2024-2025.
 In order to study the dormancy pattern, genotypes must be observed right before the onset of physiological maturity to understand dormancy behaviour, which can be assessed by cultivar-specific germination cues and maximum dry matter accumulation.
 At an interval of 4 to 5 days from 2 weeks before physiological maturity until a period of maximum germination percentage of the lot is achieved, observations were recorded (where the onset of germination/dormancy switch, inter alia, can be noticed).
 These observations will tentatively proceed for two months (or the time till it starts germinating, whichever is earlier), during which time the dormancy level and type of delineated cultivar seed lot can be known.
 Later, monthly observations of cultivar lots were taken.
-Seed fresh and dry weight right from 2 weeks before physiological maturity till harvest maturity (on 25 seeds oven dried at 103 ºC for 17 h expressed in g) at an interval of 3 to 4 days, where seeds are to be collected from tagged ears was obd=served In order to design dormancy breaking strategies, following following dormancy breaking methods viz., T1(Control), T2(water soaking for 24hrs), T3(water soaking for 48hrs), T4(stratification at 5ºC for 24hrs), T5(stratification at 5ºC for 48h), T6(GA3@ 500 ppm), T7(Thiourea @ 0.5 %), T8(KNO3 @ 1 %) was studied.
+Seed fresh and dry weight right from 2 weeks before physiological maturity till harvest maturity (on 25 seeds oven dried at 103 ºC for 17 h expressed in g) at an interval of 3 to 4 days, where seeds are to be collected from tagged ears was observed In order to design dormancy breaking strategies, following dormancy breaking methods viz., T1(Control), T2(water soaking for 24hrs), T3(water soaking for 48hrs), T4(stratification at 5ºC for 24hrs), T5(stratification at 5ºC for 48h), T6(GA3@ 500 ppm), T7(Thiourea @ 0.5 %), T8(KNO3 @ 1 %) were studied.

 Estimation of Germination Percentage

-Germination percentage was recorded by using Paper towel method.
-From each varieties and treatment, 50 seeds were placed in three replications on moist towel paper, rolled properly and kept in seed germination at constant temperature (25°C) and relative humidity (90 %) first count of germination was taken on 5th day.
-Whereas, final germination recorded on 10th day (ISTA, 1999).
+Germination percentage was recorded by using the Paper towel method.
+From each variety and treatment, 50 seeds were placed in three replications on a moist paper towel, rolled properly and kept in a seed germination chamber at constant temperature (25°C) and relative humidity (90 %).
+The first count of germination was taken on the 5th day.
+Whereas final germination was recorded on the 10th day (ISTA, 1999).